lucidrains/quartic-transformer/README.md

 ## Quartic Transformer (wip)

-Exploring an idea where one forgets about efficiency and carries out attention on each edge of the nodes (tokens)
+Exploring an idea where one forgets about efficiency and carries out attention on each edge of the nodes (tokens).
+You can think of it as doing attention on the attention matrix, taking the perspective of the attention matrix as all the directed edges of a fully connected graph.

 ## Todo